yuhr/routets/README.md

 [![License](https://img.shields.io/github/license/yuhr/routets?color=%231e2327)](LICENSE)

-Vanilla filesystem-based routing for Deno.
+Vanilla filesystem-based routing for TypeScript.

 <br><br></div>

-`routets` is a [`Deno.ServeHandler`](https://docs.deno.com/api/deno/~/Deno.ServeHandler) generator that performs filesystem-based routing.
+`routets` is an HTTP request handler generator that performs filesystem-based routing.

 No other stuff.
 That's all.
 I was always tired of fullstack frameworks such as Fresh or Aleph.js, because of the tightly coupled design that forces users to be on the rails.
 So I ended up making this stupid-simple solution, which is aimed to be: